-We exhibit PROFESSIONALISM by treating everyone with respect, dignity, compassion, and equal and unbiased actions.
+We exhibit PROFESSIONALISM by treating everyone with respect, dignity, compassion through equal and unbiased interactions and equal and unbiased actions.
 We perform with pride and commitment, reflect a positive attitude and promote community trust at all times.

 We value INNOVATION and meeting challenges through a Combined Protection Model.
 We implement progressive risk protection techniques to reduce the impact of campus incidents and promote prevention and preparedness.